aio-libs/aiohttp/docs/web_reference.rst

    :param runner: a runner to serve.

    :param str path: PATH to UNIX socket to listen.

-   :param float shutdown_timeout: a timeout for closing opened
-                                  connections on :meth:`BaseSite.stop`
-                                  call.

    :param ssl_context: a :class:`ssl.SSLContext` instance for serving
                        SSL/TLS secure server, ``None`` for plain HTTP